Plumsail/documents-docs/source/user-guide/processes/examples/create-xlsx-from-template-processes.rst

-.. title:: How to create Excel XLSX documents from a template Zapier, Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
+.. title:: How to create Excel XLSX documents from template in Zapier, Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 .. meta::
    :description: Use Plumsail Documents processes to generate customized documents from Excel templates in a few simple steps.